MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/dex-xdr-overview.md

 To use the managed service, you need to meet the following mandatory product prerequisites:

-- Microsoft Defender for Endpoint P2 must be licensed for all users and enabled in active mode
+- Microsoft Defender for Endpoint P2 must be licensed for all users and Defender Antivirus must be enabled in active mode
 - Azure Active Directory Premium P1 must be licensed for all users and enabled

 To use Defender Experts for XDR services for the following eligible products, you must have their appropriate product licenses: